What is a Commercial Loan?

 - A commercial loan is a loan extended to businesses by a financial institution.

-- A commercial loan is commonly used by small businesses.
+- A commercial loan is commonly used by small and middle-market corporate borrowers.

 - Advantages of a commercial loan include access to capital, an easier application process, and retaining equity ownership of the business.

 Understanding a Commercial Loan

 For small and mid-sized businesses, it is unfeasible to access equity and bond markets for financing due to regulatory hurdles, associated costs, and the time required to secure the funds.
 Therefore, small and mid-sized enterprises use debt products such as commercial loans and/or lines of credit.

 Commercial loans can ultimately be used for any purposes required for the business – acquiring assets, purchasing supplies, meeting daily operational costs, paying payroll, etc. In the loan application process, the business must specify what the commercial loan will be used for.

 Depending on the lender, the process to secure a commercial loan may be different.
 The general process for securing such a loan is as follows: